OctopusDeploy/docs/docs/administration/managing-users-and-teams/index.md

 **User accounts** are allowed to use both the Octopus web portal and the Octopus API, and can authenticate with a username and password, or [Active Directory credentials](/docs/home/administration/authentication-providers/active-directory-authentication.md), or an [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md).

 [Service accounts](/docs/home/administration/managing-users-and-teams/service-accounts.md) are **API-only accounts** that should be used for automated services that integrate with Octopus Deploy, and can only authenticate with an [Octopus API key](/docs/home/how-to/how-to-create-an-api-key.md).
-For more information refer to our page dedicated to [Service accounts](/docs/home/administration/managing-users-and-teams/service-accounts.md).
+For more information refer to our page dedicated toÂ [Service accounts](/docs/home/administration/managing-users-and-teams/service-accounts.md).

 :::success
 You should create a different User account for each person that will use Octopus Deploy.
 You should create a different [Service account](/docs/home/administration/managing-users-and-teams/service-accounts.md) for each service that will integrate with Octopus Deploy.